-In the 2010 survey the question was different whereby we asked if the charity was ran mainly by a group of individuals with a disability.
+In the 2010 survey the question was different whereby we asked if the charity was run mainly by a group of individuals with a disability.
 There was only one response; noting learning disabilities.

+• Summary from SG Evidence Finder

-In 2012, 24% of people employed in the third sector considered themselves to have a disability.
-This means that around 1 in 4 people working for the third sector have a disability a greater proportion that those working in the public or private sectors where it is one in seven.
-Source: Annual Population Survey (2012)
+In 2015, 16% of people employed in the third sector considered themselves to have a disability compared to 10% in the private sector and 11% in the public sector.

+Source: Annual Population Survey (2015)

-In 2012, 19% of people who volunteered had a disability or long term illness.
+In 2015, 26% of people who volunteered had a disability or long term illness.

-Source: Scottish Household Survey (2012)
+Source: Scottish Household Survey (2015)